Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 The war in Gaza began with Hamas' Oct.
 7 attack into Israel, in which Palestinian militants killed about 1,200 people and took about 250 others hostage.
 They are still holding about 100 captives, a third of whom are believed to be dead.
 Over 41,000 Palestinians have been killed, according to Gaza's Health Ministry.
 It doesn't say how many were fighters, but says women and children make up more than half of the dead.

-“With the region on the brink of an imminent catastrophe, it cannot be overstated enough: there is NO military solution that will make either side safer,” Jeanine Hennis-Plasschaert, the U.N. envoy for Lebanon, said in an X post.
+“With the region on the brink of an imminent catastrophe, it cannot be overstated enough: there is NO military solution that will make either side safer,” Jeanine Hennis-Plasschaert, the U.N. envoy for Lebanon, said on X.

-Families of Israeli hostages and residents of Gaza expressed fears the fighting in Lebanon will direct international attention from their own plights.
+Families of Israeli hostages and residents of Gaza expressed fears the fighting in Lebanon will divert international attention from their own plights.

 Enas Kollab, a Palestinian displaced from Gaza, voiced similar fears.
 “We are afraid that the situation in Lebanon will affect us -- that all attention will turn to Lebanon and we will become forgotten,” she said.

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”